AI Business TransformationBusiness Ops

 A strategy that does not change where money and people go is not a strategy.
 It is an aspiration.

-The CSO's contribution here is ensuring that the reallocation serves the competitive strategy.
+The CSO’s contribution here is ensuring that the reallocation serves the competitive strategy.
 Resources should flow toward the imperatives that produce the greatest strategic differentiation, not just the ones that are easiest to fund.
-The CAIO's contribution is ensuring that the resources include the Level 3 investment that most organizations underbudget: the education, workflow redesign, and organizational change work that represents the 70% effort.
-If the budget looks like it is primarily funding technology acquisition and deployment (Level 4 activities) with a thin allocation for organizational change, the portfolio is underfunded in the place that matters most.
+The CAIO’s contribution is ensuring that the resources include the Level 3 investment that most organizations underbudget: the education, workflow redesign, and organizational change work that represents the 70% effort in BCG’s 10-20-70 formulation, where 10% of the work is algorithms, 20% is data and technology, and 70% is people, processes, and culture.6 McKinsey’s State of Organizations 2026 offers the same discipline as a resourcing heuristic: for every dollar spent on AI technology, invest five dollars in people.7 If the budget looks like it is primarily funding technology acquisition and deployment (Level 4 activities) with a thin allocation for organizational change, the portfolio is underfunded in the place that matters most.

-The final output of Level 2 is not just a portfolio of imperatives.
-It is a set of charters, each assigning a specific imperative to a domain leader who will own its execution through Levels 3 and 4.
+The final output of Level 2 is a set of charters, each assigning a specific imperative to a domain leader who will own its execution through Levels 3 and 4 — not just a portfolio of imperatives.
+The charter is what turns a prioritized list into accountable ownership.

 The charter is a strategic document, not a delegation memo.
 It should include: the imperative itself (outcome-defined and strategically derived), the resources allocated, the expected timeline for the first iteration cycle, the success metrics tied to business outcomes (not technology deployment milestones), and the support the domain leader will receive from the CAIO’s department during Level 3.

 That last point deserves emphasis.
-The domain leader is not being told to "go figure out AI for your department."
-They are being given a strategically-derived imperative, adequate resources, and access to a team of AI-business translators from the CAIO's organization who will help them understand what is possible in their specific domain and support the workflow redesign process.
-According to Deloitte, only 20% of organizations report that their talent is highly prepared for AI, making this embedded support from the CAIO's department essential rather than optional.
-The charter establishes this support relationship from the outset so that the domain leader knows they are not operating alone.
+The domain leader is not being told to “go figure out AI for your department.”
+They are being given a strategically-derived imperative, adequate resources, and access to the CAIO’s department, whose embedded AI-Business Translators will help them understand what is possible in their specific domain and support the workflow redesign process.
+According to Deloitte, only 20% of organizations report that their talent is highly prepared for AI, making this embedded support from the CAIO’s department essential rather than optional.1 The charter establishes this support relationship from the outset so that the domain leader knows they are not operating alone.

 The chartering conversation itself is a critical handoff moment.
 The domain leader needs to understand not just what they are being asked to deliver, but why this imperative was prioritized, how it connects to the enterprise strategy, and what the Level 1 triad expects to learn from this first wave.
 This conversation should include the CEO (to signal the strategic importance and resource commitment), the CSO (to provide the competitive context that makes the imperative urgent), and the CAIO (to preview the capability and education support available).

-The portfolio does not execute as a single, synchronized enterprise program where every imperative moves through Levels 3 and 4 simultaneously.
-It executes in waves.
+Imperatives execute in waves, not as a single synchronized enterprise program where every imperative moves through Levels 3 and 4 simultaneously.
+Sequencing them in waves keeps focus and resources concentrated where they matter most.

 The first wave, typically 2-3 imperatives, moves through capability decomposition, workflow redesign, and AI enablement while the remaining imperatives are in detailed planning or waiting for dependencies to clear.
 The first wave is the most important not only for the value it produces directly, but for the organizational muscle it builds.
 The patterns, playbooks, mistakes, and lessons from the first wave become the foundation that accelerates every subsequent wave.